-You can create your own profile on Medium and Hi and Exposure, on which you present yourself, compile your work, and become part of a network of ideas and topics and collections and moments.
+You can create your own profile on Medium and Hi and Exposure.
 But there’s an element of renting out space on these platforms, and I’m reminded of the loft my husband and I just moved out of — one unit within a huge, impersonal condo complex — and our quest to create the exact home we want.

 How raw and honest can the writing in this journal be, then, when I’m already editing for public consumption?
 If I’m always looking outward, and now view writing and publishing as the same thing?